 - In the third season finale of Game of Thrones, Daenerys is carried this way by the former slaves of Yunkai.

-- One episode of One Thousand Ways To Die features a boy band leader who tries to invoke this trope by leaping into the audience.
+- One episode of 1000 Ways to Die features a boy band leader who tries to invoke this trope by leaping into the audience.
 Subverted when no one catches him

 - Also from Spongebob, the 'Pretty Patties' episode has Spongebob exchange his patty stand for the Krusty Krab.
 As he goes catatonic with joy, Mr. Krabs throws him to the crowd, which carries him to the restaurant.

 - Played straight in Disney's The Hunchback of Notre Dame when the French crowd carries Esmeralda off the stage and away from Frollo's minions.
 Subverted hilariously when the minions attempt this, and the crowd parts to allow the mooks to bellyflop onto the cobblestones.